sasabosnic/rgz/openbsd.amsterdam.md

 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIIqh7BmO...
 1500469202
 ```

 Please allow few hours for your VM to be started.
-You'll get IPv4
+You'll get a IPv4
-(and IPv6) address as soon as your VM is deployed.
+and IPv6 address as soon as your VM is deployed.
 Login to the
 VM (assuming your private SSH key is in its default location):

 <pre>
 $ <b>ssh <i>username@XXX.XXX.XXX.XXX</i></b>
-OpenBSD 6.3 (GENERIC) #4: Sun Jun 17 11:09:51 CEST 2018
+OpenBSD 6.3 (GENERIC) #100: Sat Mar 24 14:17:45 MDT 2018

 Welcome to OpenBSD: The proactively secure Unix-like operating
 system.